sWMAveholz/KP-Haskell/README.md

 parens = between (sym "(") (sym ")")
 ```

-The `parens` function then is used in the above shown `pTerm` function.
-So both the boolean parser in Golang and the one in Haskell parse the same following grammar:
+Both the boolean parser in Golang and in Haskell parse the same following grammar:

 ```
 Atom := Variable